I like tiaras, history, avocados, chandeliers, figure skating, wine, and sleep.

-I like royalty, tiaras, missing treasure, sleep, avocados, dogs, movie soundtrack music, chandeliers, whiskey, figure skating, bacon, and the color pink.
-I do not like ham, rum, sports, fruit, working out, politics, superhero flicks, kids, sci-fi, and most things normal people like and do on a regular basis.
+I do not like team sports, fruit, working out, politics, superhero flicks, kids, and most things normal people like.
 Sorry.

 My novels include The Red Road, The Romanov Legacy, A Vampire in Versailles, I Never Arkansas It Coming, and The Cherbourg Jewels, which won a 2011 Daphne du Maurier Award (still psyched about this one).

 I’m currently working on revamping The Dante Deception into a stand-alone series (long story), and a non-fiction trilogy on Grand Duchess Hilda of Baden, Grand Duchess Elizaveta Mikhailovna of Russia, and Princess Augusta of Brunswick.